MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 1. Import the solution containing only the custom connector.

-1. Upload the solution and begin the import process.
+1. Import the solution containing the model, connection reference, and any other components.

-1. Create the connection to your external endpoint:
+1. During the import process, create the connection to your external endpoint:

       - If your endpoint is not secured, select **Create**.
       - If your endpoint is secured with an API key, enter it in the **API Key** field, and then select **Create**.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the connection to an external endpoint.](media/byom-alm/alm-key.png "connection to an external endpoint")

-1. Import the solution containing the model, connection reference, and any other components.

 Your model is now ready to be consumed in your target environment.